 Note: Many of the options below are low-carb but not ketogenic.
 To be safe, you need to ask the waiter/waitress what the ingredients are because each restaurant might prepare the food differently.

-Satay: chicken satay is a great low-carb dish because it features grilled, marinated chicken on a skewer served with sauce.
+- Satay: Chicken satay is a great low-carb dish because it contains grilled, marinated chicken on a skewer served with sauce.
 Make sure to order this without the sauce and hold any rice or noodles that come with it.
 Ask for extra low carb vegetables instead.

-Pad prik or pad pak: this is a stir-fry meat-based dish with green peppers, basil and onions served with garlic sauce.
+- Pad prik or pad pak: This is a stir-fry meat-based dish with green peppers, Thai basil and onions served with garlic sauce.
 Order this without rice or noodles.

-Pad bai gra prow: a meat-based stir-fry dish with green peppers, green onion, and white onion in basil and garlic sauce.
+- Pad bai gra prow: This is a meat-based stir-fry dish with green peppers, green onion, and white onion in basil and garlic sauce.
 Again, order this without rice or noodles.

-Pad cashew nut or pad almond: this dish includes choice of meat, ginger, roasted cashews, bamboo shoots and chestnut in sauce.
+- Pad cashew nut or pad almond: This dish includes your choice of meat, ginger, roasted cashews, bamboo shoots and chestnut in sauce.
 Hold the sauce and corn.

-Pad K rati em: stir-fried meat, garlic, chestnut, onions, and peppers served on a bed of lettuce with fried garlic.
+- Pad K rati em: This dish contains stir-fried meat, garlic, chestnut, onions, and peppers served on a bed of lettuce with fried garlic.

-Gang pha: this dish contains no curry or coconut milk.
-It features your choice of meat and vegetables.
-If you’re strict keto, then you’ll need to hold the carrots and eggplant.
+- Gang pha: This dish contains no curry or coconut milk.
+It comes with your choice of meat and vegetables.
+If you’re strict keto, you’ll need to hold the carrots and eggplant.

 Thai restaurants are good at labeling their menu differently so that you can easily find food categories.